ilhan007/ui5con-app/docs/Step6_Detail_Header.md

 ...
 ```

-Once we get this ref, we should add an event listener to it in the `componentDidMount` lifecycle hook (More about React's lifecycle hooks can be read [here](https://reactjs.org/docs/react-component.html))
+Once we get this ref, we should add an event listener to it in the `componentDidMount` lifecycle hook (You can find out more about React's lifecycle hooks here: [here](https://reactjs.org/docs/react-component.html))

 ```js
 componentDidMount() {